laginha/yard/docs/resource.md

         return 401, 'Not Authorize'
 </pre>

-Moreover, due to the fact *Yard* applies the attribute *fields* (as explained below) in every *QuerySet* response, you are always limited to return *QuerySet* of the same base model within the resource.
+Moreover, due to the fact *Yard* applies the attribute *fields* (as explained below) in every *QuerySet* or model instance response, you are always limited to return resources of the same base model.
 Which means

 <pre>
 class Book(Resource):